Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 - Sign in to your Merchant Center account.

 - Click the tools icon , then select Shipping and returns under “Tools.”

 - Click the Return policies tab.

 - Click the plus button .

 Step 1: Policy settings

 - Name your policy (not applicable to default policy).
 Add a descriptive name to distinguish this return policy, such as “Shoe returns,” or “Non-perishable products.”
 Each return policy name must be unique.

-- Return time window.
-Decide if items covered by this policy:
+- Return window.
+Decide if products covered by this policy:

 - Can be returned for a specific time period.

 - May not be returned.